OctopusDeploy/blog/blog/2022-10/variable-usage/index.md

 ## Static search

-Static search would use the current API to gather information about places where variables are used.
+A static search would use the current API to gather information about places where variables are used.
 Project variables and library variable sets can be searched.
 The following uses can be determined using the current API:

 - Variable values
 - Step parameters in the project’s deployment process or any runbooks